shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ## 3.1 External Requirements

 #### Hardware
 For a hotel to adopt this system, they would need to provide access to their database to interact with the guest verification system, as well as a strong wifi connection for guests to use.
-EfficiClean generates two QR codes per hotel room which would need to be put up just inside the room door.
 Staff would need a tablet to allow them to interact with the system.
-Guests who want to avail of the application will need either a smartphone, laptop or tablet.
+Guests who want to avail of the application will need either a smartphone or tablet.

 #### Software
 The system should run smoothly on all different operating systems.
-Handheld devices should be running Android (minimum API 18, Android 4.3 Jelly Bean) as well as an application or in-built camera feature for scanning QR codes.
+Handheld devices should be running Android (minimum API 21, Android 4.3 Lollipop).

 #### Environment
 In order for guests and staff to be able to use the application, the hotel will have to provide a wifi connection that stretches across all floors of the hotel.
 Guests must also stay logged in for the duration of their stay in order to receive push notifications when their room has been serviced.